Some1Uknow/escrow_protocol/README.md

 ## Project Structure

 - `frontend/`: Next.js application for the user interface
-- `solana-program/`: Anchor-based Solana smart contract
+- `solana-program/`: Anchor-based Solana program

-## EscrowProtocol Smart Contract
+## EscrowProtocol Program

 This repository contains the on-chain Escrow program (EscrowProtocol) written in Rust using Anchor.
 It provides trustless, PDA-backed escrows for freelance payments so clients and freelancers can transact with confidence.